systematic-magic/AgingPubMed/editorials_html.rst

 10.3.
 Check that no references are being called out in the Abstract text.

 10.4.
-Check Materials and Methods section (or its alternatives - see in Section Headers) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).
+Check Materials and Methods section (or its alternatives - see in :ref:`Section Headers<section_headers_html_research_papers>`) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).

 10.5.
 Check all website addresses in article text: